benmpeterson/ExerCize/README.md

                 }
 ```

-3. Once the ViewBags have been setup, implement them in the Home/Index View as shown
+3. Once the ViewBags have been set, implement them in the Home/Index View as shown

 ```cs
         <div class="banner">